Election in the Church

 Handover of Office

 In case of reasonable suspicion of any irregularity or unlawful conduct arising during the nomination or election, a complaint can be filed at the relevant election committee, which will investigate the appeal within eight days.
-The resolution of the committee can be challenged at the competent Church court filing an appeal within five days after its reception.
+The resolution of the committee can be challenged at the competent Church court, where an appeal can be filed within five days after its reception.
 The Church court gives priority to hearings regarding such complaints.
 The court decision is final and without appeal.

-The term of office of the current officials expires on 31th December.
-The mandate of the new office-bearers begins on the 1th of January or on the day of their inauguration.
-If this takes place in the new year, the current leaders will remain in office as executives.
-At the beginning of next year, the new Presbyteries and then Church District assemblies (also local synods) will be constituted.
+The term of office of the current officials expires on the 31st of December.
+The mandate of the new office-bearers begins on the 1st of January or the day of their inauguration.
+If this occurs place in the new year, the current leaders will remain in office as executives.
+The new Presbyteries and then Church District assemblies (also local synods) will be constituted at the beginning of the next year.
 They will elect the deputies of the ministerial and lay presidents of the 27 Presbyteries and 4 Church District.
 Finally, the new Synod will be constituted toward the end of February.

 zsinat_sebestyen.jpg